VarunArora14/url-shortener-system-design/tests/Readme.md

 ### Testing Url Shortener Service

+### Prerequisites

+- If testing locally, ensure that MongoDB and Redis are running either in Docker or locally
+- Ensure the `.env` file contains `isLocal=True` (considering tests have localhost being used)
+- Start the app server by running `python fapp.py`
+- Perform a health check at the `/health` route to ensure that both databases do not display any error messages

 This project uses the **pytest** framework along with the **pytest-asyncio** plugin.
 The code -

 ```py